Strilanc/Wc3PowerTowers/README.md

 ![Top down view](http://i.imgur.com/LQSOnly.png)

 Towers sell for 100% of their cost, encouraging constant reworking of your maze.
 This is especially important in the higher difficulties.
-The maze shown below is relatively inexpensive, but likely won't be good enough for the next round because in round 5 runners have bonus speed:
+The maze shown below is relatively inexpensive and causes the runners to pass twice, but it won't be good enough for the next round on elite difficulty because in round 5 runners have bonus speed.
+Also, if player 8 was present, you would be splitting damage over runners that weren't yours:

 ![Mazing](http://i.imgur.com/gzSPlH3.png)